-After first disconnecting the battery and ensuring any loose wires are well out of harms way, cut away the dash section using a jigsaw, power saw or a fine cutting disc in an angle grinder.
+After first disconnecting the battery and ensuring any loose wires are secured, cut away the dash section using a jigsaw, power saw or a fine cutting disc in an angle grinder.
 Don't overshoot the corners.
 Always wear eye protection and cover the interior to protect from flying debris.